Helpful Hints For Submitting Your Thesis & Dissertation

 - One PRINTED copy of thesis or dissertation on regular paper, single sided (this copy will be marked during the review).

-- All signature pages signed by your committee (on paper to be used for binding all copies) - signees: do not include date signed!
+- All signature pages signed by your committee (on same paper as that being used for bound copies - a good quality 20lb acid-free copying paper but not too expensive!).
+Committee Members: do NOT date when signing!
 Sign in blue ink.
 Submit as many copies of the signature page as will be bound.

 - A copy of the binding fee form marked paid by the Bursary or a copy of receipt (student keeps the original).